tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/2/LessonPlan.md

   | `50` hours per month of `m4.xlarge` for training for the first **two months**    | `5,000` speech requests per month | Up to `3.2` million seconds of compute time per month | `20,000` Get Requests      |
   | `125` hours per month of `m4.xlarge` for hosting for the first **two months**    |                                   |                                                       | `2,000` Put Requests       |

 * As you can see, Amazon SageMaker offers a two-months free trial.
-This period starts the day you launch your first notebook or instance in this service, so if you have never used Amazon SageMaker before, your trial period started in the past class.
+This period starts the day you launch your first notebook or instance in this service, so if you have never used Amazon SageMaker before, your trial period began in the past class.

 * Amazon Lex and Amazon S3 are free to use for one year as long as you don't overpass the limits of each service.

-* In the case of AWS Lambda, it's always free if you pull less than `1,000,000` requests and you use les that  `3.2` million seconds ofr compute time per month.
-This limits are usually enough for testing purposes.
+* In the case of AWS Lambda, it's always free if you pull less than `1,000,000` requests, and you use less than `3.2` million seconds of computing time per month.
+These limits are usually enough for testing purposes.

 Slack out the following resources to be used as a future reference, and encourage students to keep updated of the Free Tier limits by visiting the AWS Free Tier documentation.